fiskl-accounting/help-docs/docs/Core-Features/Line-Items/expenses.md

 This process ensures all your expenses are accurately reflected in your financial reports.

+## Custom tags

+We currently do not provide custom tagging of expenses but plan to add this functionality

 Remember, effective expense management in Fiskl contributes to accurate financial reporting, smoother client billing, and better overall financial health for your business.